FAQ

 How do I use POLYGRAIN?

 The correct application of POLYGRAIN is crucial for its effectiveness and should be carried out carefully.
-POLYGRAIN is inserted into the soil near the roots.
+POLYGRAIN is applied to the soil around the roots.
 For new plantings, it is ideally distributed in the soil (hole) below the roots or the seedling.
-This can be in dry form (granulate form) or in already swollen form (gel form).
-The advantage of applying it in swollen form is that the plant is immediately supplied with water.
-When used in dry form, it is advisable to water promptly.
+This can be done in dry form (granulate form) or in already swollen form (gel form).
+The advantage of applying in swollen form is that the plant is immediately supplied with water.
+When applying in dry form, it is advisable to irrigate promptly.
 POLYGRAIN does not work on the surface, but only under the soil in the root area.

 ;